 Applicants are required to disclose any funding either received or applied for at the time of their application to Phase 2 of the New Frontiers programme.
 If funding has been applied for, or previously received, by a co-founder this information should also be declared on the application form.

 In the case of co-founders, ONLY ONE co-founder can participate on the New Frontiers programme.
 No additional state funding can be applied for by another co-founder relating to the same project at any time.

 Individuals applying for New Frontiers WILL NOT BE ELIGIBLE to receive the New Frontiers stipend if they are already in receipt of funding over the value of €100,000. (i.e., a culmination of state or private funding).

 - If, when applying for a place on Phase 2 of New Frontiers, an applicant is in the process of drawing down a feasibility grant from any state agency, they must either draw down this grant fully before joining New Frontiers or forego the balance of the funding before commencing New Frontiers.
 The grant cannot be deferred until after the applicant has completed the New Frontiers programme.

 - An applicant who has already drawn down previous feasibility funding for the same project from any state agency (as outlined above), will only be eligible to receive the New Frontiers tax-free allowance if they can demonstrate, at the time of application, that receipt of the allowance will bring their project to the next stage of development.

 Local Enterprise Office (LEO) Priming /Business Development Grants

 - If the New Frontiers applicant has already received a LEO Priming Grant or Business Expansion Grant for the same business that they are applying to New Frontiers with, the inference is that the business has already started.
-Therefore, the applicant may be offered a place on the programme but WILL NOT BE ELIGIBLE to receive the stipend.
+Therefore, the applicant may be offered a place on the programme but WILL NOT BE ELIGIBLE to receive the tax-free allowance.